Table of contents

 Operating technology platforms is made possible through basic funding, user fees, and in some cases third-party funds as well as additional TPF funding.

-For central TPF, the amount of operating funds for the basic funding is defined by the Office of the Vice President for Veterinary Medicine and Science.
+For central TPF, the amount of operating funds for the basic funding is defined by the Office of the Vice President for Research.
 A business plan for the budget is developed on the basis of the services offered, the administrative costs, and the number of users.
 Central TPF that are approved receive basic funding for a period of four years, thus guaranteeing stability.

 In the case of non-central TPF, the amount of operating funds for basic funding is defined by the UZH unit responsible (institute/department/faculty).